abdolence/slack-morphism/site/docs/docs/web-api/rate-control.md

 ```

 The throttler implementation takes into account the timeout specified
-in an HTTP header in Slack API rate limit response to delay your request at least that value.
+in an HTTP header (the `Retry-After` header) in Slack API rate limit response
+to delay your request at least that value.

 Using rate control parameters, you can also enable automatic retrying for other errors additionally to `SlackApiRateLimitedError`: